griitch/CVcreator/README.md

 ## Installation and setup
-run on a terminal
+On a machine with node installed, run on a terminal
 `
 	npm install
 ` to install the dependencies,
 `
 npm run serve
-` to start webpack local development server with auto-reloading at each save ` npm run build
+` to start webpack local development server with auto-reloading at each save
+`
+npm run build
 ` to compile the optimized production ready files